michalsn/australian-suburbs/README.md

 	* CSV file with the same data as above
 	* JSON file with the same data as above
 * GeoJSON
-	* Boundaries for suburbs
+	* Suburbs boundaries
-	* Boundaries for postcodes
+	* Postcodes boundaries

 ## MySQL/CSV/JSON sample data